superjax/website/content/lie_algebra_tutorial/01-vectors.md

 \r_{a/b}^{c},
 $$

-which in words means ``the position of point $a$ with respect to point $b$, expressed in frame $c$.''
-Pretty much any vector quantity we want to manipulate in robotics will have this concept of frame of reference, even if it is hard to visualize such as angular rate and acceleration.\footnote{The discussion in this documents is strictly limited to vector spaces over real numbers.
-There are more abstract definitions of a vector space.}
+which in words means "the position of point $a$ with respect to point $b$, expressed in frame $c$."
+Pretty much any vector quantity we want to manipulate in robotics will have this concept of frame of reference, even if it is hard to visualize such as angular rate and acceleration.[^1]

+[^1]: The discussion in this documents is strictly limited to vector spaces over real numbers.
+There are more abstract definitions of a vector space.

 ## Rotating Vectors